Stress, Snoring, and Weight Gain… Is there a Link?

-Increase in cortisol hormone also increases insulin levels in the bloodstream.
+An increase in cortisol hormone also increases insulin levels in the bloodstream.
 It drops blood sugar, you lose energy, and you naturally crave fatty, sugary, and heavy (comfort) foods.

 Research indicates that stress increases hunger pangs in the body.
 If you feel stress, you eat more.
-High levels of stress hormones in your body is directly linked with eating more, storing excess abdominal fat, and weight gain.
+High levels of stress hormones in your body are directly linked with eating more, storing excess abdominal fat, and weight gain.

 Weight Gain and Snoring

 Snoring happens when you cannot breathe freely through the throat and nose when you sleep.
 Vibrations in the throat tissues produce a sound we know—snoring.

 Excess weight collapses the throat airways and makes snoring worse.
 Neck fat constricts the muscles and tissues in the throat.
 Obstructed breathing during sleep causes snoring.